Using Trino

 You can change the number of workers while using the app.

-2. Select an account, select the app, and then click the [Flex] button.
+3. Select your account, select the app, and click [Flex].

-3. When the Flex change window appears, modify the number of workers, and then click the [Modify] button.
+4. When the flex changing window appears, edit the number of workers, and click [Edit].

 Note